greg-martinez44/write2audiobook/docs/user-guide/install-libraries.md

 ## Install the required libraries

 The Write2Audio project requires several thrid-party Python libraries.
-The [`requirements.txt`][2] file lists these libraries.
+To see the list of required libraries, open the [`requirements.txt`][2] file.

 Install the libraries from the `requirements.txt` file: